 One day, as I sat thinking about the end of my marriage, I wondered, what was the right thing?
 Staying in the marriage or ending the marriage?

-During the reconciliation period, my TFC*-STBXH used to listen to me express my pain and grief — up to a point, and then we would blow up, yelling that he ‘COULD ONLY TAKE SO MUCH!’
+During the reconciliation period, my TFC*-STBXH would listen to me express my pain and grief at his choices — up to a point, and then we would blow up, yelling that he ‘COULD ONLY TAKE SO MUCH!’
 Looking back, I realized that he had to leave.
 Staying would mean him truly facing his shame and guilt every day.
 Way too hard!
 Especially if you are a TFC*.
 His life would be so much easier with his also-cheating Schmoopie.
 When he looked in her eyes, he would see approval and acceptance.
 He didn’t have to do any work, make any amends, come to any painful self-truths or make any changes at all.
 She loved him and accepted him ‘AS IS!”

 I had held on to the marriage fiercely because I believed that marriages were worth sacrifice and the hard work of self-awareness and self-growth.
 Accepting that my marriage had failed was the hardest thing in the world for me.
 It seemed like I was being force marched through my own death.